Gwangju Airport: History

 The airport was established in November 1948.
 It saw its first commercial flight in 1950.
 At the time, however, it was not located in Gwangju but in neighboring Jangseong, on a military training facility.
-The airport moved to its present location in Sinchon-dong, Gwangsan-gu, in 1964.
+The airport moved to its present location in Sinchon-dong, Gwangsan District, in 1964.
 It was taken over by the Korea Airports Corporation in 1990.
 The current airport terminal was built in 1994, at which time the old terminal was repurposed as a Cargo terminal.

-Location

-Situated 11 km west of downtown Gwangju, Gwangju International Airport has two terminals for passenger and cargo, a runway, taxi stops, and parking lot accommodating about 820 vehicles.